 Podgorica to Herceg Novi

-How To Get Around Herceg Novi, Montenegro
+How To Get around Herceg Novi

 Getting around Herceg Novi is best done on two feet.
 Many of the lanes are pedestrian only – and the waterfront promenade is a great route to travel between sights, beaches and restaurants.